MichaelStott/tech-squawks/web/content/_index.md

 # Welcome!

-Welcome to Tech Squawks, a website for learning cloud computing technologies and concepts, using popular programming languages such as Typescript, Javascript, Python, or Go.
+Welcome to Tech Squawks, a website for learning cloud computing technologies and design patterns.
 This website is a work in progress, so check back frequently for new tutorials and updates!

 ### Hands-On Learning

-Cloud computing documentation often provides lengthy descriptions of cloud services or architecture without providing concrete examples.
-The goal of this website is to offer a more hands-on approach to learning these concepts by providing concrete code examples.
+The aim of this website is to present cloud-computing concepts using small, self-contained code examples.
+To achieve this, infrastructure and services are managed with Pulumi, which allows cloud resources to be defined using programming languages such as Typescript, Javascript, Python, and Go.

 For instance, the below examples illustrate deploying a serverless AWS app in multiple languages: